mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 Lowering either threshold makes the engine more aggressive.
 That can improve file skipping sooner, but it also increases write amplification.
 The defaults are highly tuned so I wouldn't recommend changing these unless you've done extensive testing for your workload.

-You can disable auto reclustering independently:
+You can disable Auto Reclustering independently:

 ```python
 spark.conf.set(